Key takeaways:

 Here’s the timeline for Chantix’s boxed warning:

-2009: Three years after the FDA approved Chantix, it added a boxed warning to the package insert.
+2009: Three years after the FDA approved Chantix, it added a boxed warning to the medication’s labeling.
 The warning discussed the risk of serious psychiatric symptoms in people using Chantix, including depression, suicidal thoughts, and hostility.
 This was discovered through reports of Chantix side effects submitted after FDA approval.

 2011: The FDA sponsored two studies comparing Chantix to nicotine replacement therapy (NRT), such as nicotine patches (Nicoderm CQ, Habitrol).
 Compared to NRT, Chantix didn’t cause more hospitalizations due to mental health issues.

 2015: Chantix’s manufacturer (Pfizer) completed a clinical trial evaluating Chantix’s safety.
-It was called the EAGLES study.
 It compared the safety of bupropion sustained-release (previously available as Zyban), Chantix, and the nicotine patch.
-Bupropion SR is another medication that helps people quit smoking, though the brand-name version (Wellbutrin SR) isn’t FDA approved for smoking cessation.
-The study found that Chantix didn’t cause more psychiatric side effects than the nicotine patch, Wellbutrin SR, or a placebo.
+Bupropion SR is another medication that can help people quit smoking.
+The study found that Chantix didn’t cause more psychiatric side effects than the nicotine patch, bupropion SR, or placebo.
 In fact, Chantix was better than the other medications at helping people quit smoking.

 2016: As a result of these studies, the FDA removed the boxed warning for Chantix.